FREE PAYMENT REMINDER TEMPLATES

 Check your bank account

-Make sure the payment has not already arrived before sending a reminder.
+Make sure the payment has not already arrived before sending another reminder.

 03